 There’s a tonne of advice around about which platform you should use when starting out with your blog.
 Wix?
 Squarespace?
 WordPress.com?
 WordPress.org?
 So confusing right!

 The one thing I would say is that if you’re planning on making a business out of your blog, then go with a self hosted option.
-I like wordpress.org for this and the hosting services I recommend are Siteground, Lyrical Host or if you want a cheaper option to start, Bluehost.
+WordPress.org is where you want to be and the hosting services I recommend are Siteground, Lyrical Host or if you want a cheaper option to start, Bluehost.

 35. Use strong verbs

 Concise writing is the cornerstone of every successful blog.
 To keep your content short and snackable, omit auxiliary verbs, or “helping” verbs, where possible.